<< ARI Watch

 Obviously Israel – and its enemies – loom large at ARI.
 Is Israel really America’s ally as they claim?
 In this article we do not otherwise inquire into the nature of Israel’s government, or ask why we would need an ally in the Middle East in the first place.
 We ask only: Is Israel our ally?

 Well, does Israel act like our ally?
-Does it act like a friend and supporter ought to act?
+Does it behave like a friend and supporter ought to behave?
 To help answer that question the following articles review some episodes in the history of Israel which ARI either ignores or distorts.
 Though the Lavon affair may seem like ancient history, you will find that it is as relevant as yesterday’s headlines.
 Titles in curly-brackets, though researched, have yet to be posted:

 The Lavon Affair